Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Helps Increase Energy And Strength

-Consequently, you can lift heavier weights, train for more extended periods, and achieve your fitness goals faster [2].
+Consequently, you can lift heavier weights, train for longer periods of time, and achieve your fitness goals faster, as shown in the study from the North American Journal of Sports Physical Therapy [2].

 Helps Enhance Movement and Flexibility